-I make every effort to keep exam dates as listed, but please be aware that they may shift to reflect unforeseen events.
-NO EXAM GRADES WILL BE DROPPED.
-In the event that you are unable to take an exam as scheduled, discussion of the exam with those that have taken the exam is forbidden.
-If you miss an exam for a University Sanctioned Event, you must notify me in advance so that we can arrange for you to take the exam in a manner consistent with its integrity.
-You must also provide some form of documentation (performing arts program, competition schedule, etc.).
-In the event that you are unable to make an exam due to some other Excused Absence, as outlined in the Excused Absences Policy contained in the WCU Undergraduate Catalog, you must contact me before the exam, you must provide some form of documentation, and we will arrange for you to take the exam in a manner consistent with its integrity.
+YOUR LOWEST EXAM GRADE WILL BE DROPPED.
+Only your three highest exam grades will be counted.
+A missed exam will be treated as your dropped exam.
+You cannot take an exam early.
+I WILL NOT GIVE MAKE-UP EXAMS.
+The exceptions to the no make-up exams policy are limited to absences related to University Sanctioned Events and Excused Absences as outlined in the Excused Absences Policy contained in the WCU Undergraduate Catalog.
+If you miss an exam for a University Sanctioned Event, or due to some other Excused Absence (as outlined in the Excused Absences Policy contained in the WCU Undergraduate Catalog), you must contact me before the exam, you must provide some form of documentation, and we will arrange for you to take the exam in a manner consistent with its integrity.
 If you have a letter of accommodation from the OSSD, it is your responsibility to contact me with the letter prior to any exams where it will be used.
-You are also responsible for arranging accommodation at least a week prior to any exam date.
+You are also responsible for arranging accommodation at least one week prior to any exam date.

 All exams will be closed book and closed notebook.
 They will consist of a combination of multiple choice questions (conceptual and numerical) and open-ended numerical problems for which you will be expected to show all the work (math steps).
 You are permitted to use 1 stand-alone calculator (i.e., a calculator that is not part of an iPod/iPad, cell phone, tablet PC, Kindle, etc.) during exams.
 If I catch you using an internet-accessible personal electronic device as a calculator during an exam, I will take your exam and you will get a zero on it.
 No exceptions.
 I will NOT bring extra calculators for you to use during exams.
 It is your responsibility to make sure you have a working stand-alone calculator for exams.